-26H.1 Where a juror unexpectedly finds him or herself in difficult professional or personal circumstances during the course of the trial, the juror should be encouraged to raise such problems with the trial judge.
-This might apply, for example, to a parent whose childcare arrangements unexpectedly fail, or a worker who is engaged in the

-- 26H.2 In such circumstances, the judge must exercise his or her discretion according to the interests of justice and the requirements of each individual case.
+- 26H.1 Where a juror unexpectedly finds him or herself in difficult professional or personal circumstances during the course of the trial, the juror should be encouraged to raise such problems with the trial judge.
+This might apply, for example, to a parent whose childcare arrangements unexpectedly fail, or a worker who is engaged in the provision of services the need for which can be critical, or a Member of Parliament who has deferred their jury service to an apparently more convenient time, but is unexpectedly called back to work for a very important reason.
+Such difficulties would normally be raised through a jury note in the normal manner. - 26H.2 In such circumstances, the judge must exercise his or her discretion according to the interests of justice and the requirements of each individual case.
 The judge must decide for him or herself whether the juror has presented a sufficient reason to interfere with the course of the trial.
 If the juror has presented a sufficient reason, in longer trials it may well be possible to adjourn for a short period in order to allow the juror to overcome the difficulty. - 26H.3 In shorter cases, it may be more appropriate to discharge the juror and to continue the trial with a reduced number of jurors.
 The power to do this is implicit in section 16(1) of the Juries Act 1974.
 In unusual cases (such as an unexpected emergency arising overnight) a juror need not be discharged in open court.
 The good administration of justice depends on the co-operation of jurors, who perform an essential public service.
 All such applications should be dealt with sensitively and sympathetically and the trial judge should always seek to meet the interests of justice without unduly inconveniencing any juror.

-CPD VI Trial 26J: JURIES: VIEWS
+26J Juries: views CPD VI Trial 26J: JURIES: VIEWS